Naming ceremony: Hinduism

 In Kerala, a black thread and gold chain called an aranjanam are tied around the baby's waist on the 28th day.
-In certain parts of the state, it is performed on the 27th if it is a baby boy.
+In certain parts of the state, it is performed on the 27th day if it is a boy.
 The child's eyes are lined with mayye or kanmashi (kohl).
-A black spot is placed on one cheek or asymmetrically on the forehead, to ward off the evil eyes.
-The grandfather whispers the chosen Hindu name in the child's right ear three times while the left ear is covered with a betel leaf.
-This is then repeated with the left ear.
-A mixture of ghee (melted and clarified butter) or honey is given to the infant as a base for its various foods in the future.
-At some places, an arati is performed for seven times with a lamp thread in a leaf.
+A black spot is also placed on one cheek or asymmetrically on the forehead, to ward off the evil eye.
+The grandfather whispers the chosen Hindu name in the child's right ear three times, while the left ear is covered with a betel leaf.
+This is then repeated in the left ear.
+A mixture of ghee or honey is given to the infant as a first food.
+At some places, an arati is performed seven times with a lamp wick in a leaf.

-According to the date and time of birth of the child, a particular letter of the Sanskrit alphabet associated with the child's solar birth sign (Surya Rashi) is chosen which would prove lucky for the baby.
-The baby is then given a name starting with that letter.
-Usually the grandfather whispers the name four times in the right ear of the baby.
-In Maharashtra, this is performed by the paternal aunt.
+According to the date and time of birth of the child, a particular letter of the Sanskrit alphabet associated with the child's solar birth sign (Surya Rashi) is chosen for its auspiciousness, and the baby is given a name starting with that letter.
+Usually, the grandfather whispers the name four times in the right ear of the baby.
+In Maharashtra, this is done by the paternal aunt.
 The baby receives blessings from all, including the priests.
 An elaborate feast is organized for the priests and the guests, as a closing event of the ceremony.

-The Namakarana Samskara is also performed on adult converts to Hinduism to mark their formal initiation into Hinduism.
-The convert chooses a Hindu name to declare his allegiance to Hinduism and his severance from his former religion.
-A Vedic fire sacrifice is then performed and the convert writes his new name in a tray of uncooked rice.
+The Namakarana Samskara is also performed for adult converts to Hinduism as a formal initiation rite.
+The convert chooses a Hindu name to declare his allegiance to Hinduism and his severance from their previous beliefs.
+A Yajna (Vedic fire sacrifice) is then performed and the convert writes his new name in a tray of uncooked rice.

-In Maharashtra, traditionally, women changed their birth-name upon marriage.
-The new name was selected by the husband to complement his own name.
-For example, a groom named Vishnu would change his bride's name to Lakshmi, the consort of Vishnu, Ramachandra would change his bride's name to Sita, and so on.
-Usually the husband writes the new name in a plate filled with dry uncooked rice grains.
+In Maharashtra, women traditionally changed their birth name upon marriage.
+The new name was selected by the husband to complement his own.
+For example, a groom named Vishnu would change his bride's name to Lakshmi, the consort of Vishnu; a Ramachandra would change his bride's name to Sita; and so on.
+Usually, the husband writes the new name in a plate filled with dry, uncooked rice.

 Humanism

 Some secular humanists perform a naming ceremony as a non-religious alternative to ceremonies such as christening.
 The purpose is to recognise and celebrate the arrival of a child and welcome him or her in the family and circle of friends.
 The structure often reflects that of more traditional naming ceremonies, with a formal ceremony led by a humanist celebrant in which the parents name 'guide parents', 'mentors' or 'supporting adults' instead of godparents.
 This is often followed by a celebratory party.

+The earliest recorded humanist naming ceremony was in London in 1849, a "secular naming ceremony" for Mazzini Truelove, son of the radical publisher Edward Truelove.
+Influenced by Owenite thinking, it was conducted by George Jacob Holyoake, a prominent member of the humanist and Co-operative movements in Britain who had coined the term "secularism".